tabcat/dynamic-content/ARTICLE.md

 **Q**: Isn't this going to be slow?

 **A**: This design complements real-time replication by providing a general and reliable layer to fall back to.
-It adds two steps on top of resolving a CID 1) the DHT provider query and 2) the IPNS name resolutions.
+It adds two steps on top of resolving a CID: 1) the DHT provider query and 2) the IPNS name resolutions.
 Developers must reason how to design replicas for efficient storage and replication over IPLD.

 <br/>